MilanPicard/DiscoNet/README.md

 ```r
 vignette(TargetRepositioningProstateCancer)
 ```

-To run DiscoNet, you'll need at minimum a biological network.
-A simple PPI network will do, but larger multi-layer networks can be exploited as well.
+To analyze your own network using DiscoNet, a simple PPI network will do, but larger multi-layer networks can be exploited as well.
-Within the package, a 3-layer network is preloaded an

 ### Maintainer
 Milan Picard (milan.picard.1@ulaval.ca)